 - Once creation is complete, you can view, modify, or delete the resource policy.

-API Gateway’s Resource-based Policy is a policy granted to a resource that allows you to decide whether to allow or deny (Effect) actions on specific resources to principals.
-Using resource-based policies, you can directly define the principals that can call the API.
+API Gateway’s resource-based policy (Resource-based Policy) is a policy attached to a resource that can decide to allow or deny (Effect) an action (Action) on a specific resource only for a principal (Principal).
+You can directly define the principal that can call the API by using resource-based policies.

-Through resource-based policies, you can allow secure API calls by defining the following:
+Through resource-based policies, you can define the following to allow secure API calls.

-- Users of specific Samsung Cloud Platform accounts
+- User of the specified Samsung Cloud Platform account

-- Specific source IP address ranges or CIDR blocks
+- Specified source IP address range or CIDR block

-Source policies are defined as JSON policy documents attached to an API to control whether a specified security principal (usually an IAM role or group) can call the API.
+A source policy is defined as a JSON policy document attached to the API, which controls whether a specified security principal (typically an IAM role or group) can call the API.

 |---|---|---|

-- API Gateway’s resource-based policy utilizes the rules of IAM’s resource-based policy.
+- API Gateway’s resource-based policies leverage the rules of IAM’s resource-based policies.

-The resource-based policy scenarios used when specific features of API Gateway operate are as follows:
+The resource-based policy scenario used when a specific function of API Gateway operates is as follows.

 |---|---|---|

-While not automatically registered by API Gateway’s resource-based policy, users can add and utilize it as needed.
-Scenarios that users can add and utilize are as follows:
+It is not automatically registered as a resource‑based policy of API Gateway, but users can add and use it as needed.
+The scenarios that users can add and utilize are as follows.

-- When an IAM user of account A wants to execute Lambda of account B, register account A in the function policy of account B.
+- If an IAM user in account A wants to invoke the API of account B, register account A in the function policy of account B.

-To view and set API Gateway’s resource-based policy, follow these steps:
+To view and set resource-based policies for API Gateway, follow these steps.

-- Click the API Gateway > Resource Policy menu on the Service Home page.
-This will take you to the Resource Policy page.
+- On the Service Home page, click the API Gateway > Resource Policy menu.
+You will be taken to the Resource Policy page.

-- Click the Modify button in the Policy Details item.
-The Modify Resource Policy popup window opens. * When you click the Delete button, the registered policy is deleted.
+- Click the Edit button of the Policy Details item.
+The Edit Resource Policy popup opens.

-- In the Modify Resource Policy popup window, select a Policy Template and then write the policy. * For policy examples by policy template, see Resource-based Policy Examples.
+- Edit Resource Policy In the popup window, select Policy Template, then write the policy.

-- When writing is complete, click the Complete button.
+- When the writing is complete, click the Done button.

 - For some features, a resource-based policy (or credentials) must be registered to use them in API Gateway.

-- For the resource-based policy examples described in this guide, API Gateway automatically registers the example resource-based policies when each feature is activated or connected.
+- In the resource-based policy examples described in this guide, API Gateway automatically registers the example resource-based policies when each feature is enabled or linked.

 Default Policy

-This is a policy that is automatically registered when an API is created.
+This is a policy that is automatically registered when creating an API.

 Policy Template